task-proxemics/XLeRobot/README.md

 ## 🛠️ Total Cost (without 3D printed parts)
 > [!NOTE]
-> We want XLeRobot to be powerful so there's only 12V version.
+> We want XLeRobot to be powerful, so there's only 12V version, which also requires a powerful battery (detailed in BOM).

 | Price| US  | EU  | CN |
 |---------|----:|----:|----:|